adamson34/adamson34/README.md

 - 👋 Hi, I’m @adamson34
-- 👀 I’m interested in ...
-Industrial Cybersecurity, DFIR, OSINT
+- 👀 I’m interested in:
+        - Industrial Cybersecurity
+        - DFIR
+        - OSINT
+        - Sports Analytics
-- 🌱 I’m currently learning ...
-Python & R
+- 🌱 I’m currently learning:
+        - Python
+        - R

 <!---
 adamson34/adamson34 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.